Incendo/awesome-minecraft/README.md

 - [Light-Cleaner](https://github.com/bergerhealer/Light-Cleaner) - Regenerates light levels in chunks or entire worlds to clean up dark spots.
 Continuation of NoLagg Lighting.
 - [WorldEdit](https://github.com/enginehub/worldedit) - Minecraft map editor and mod.

+## Maps
+_Map viewers._

+- [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap) - A Minecraft mapping tool that creates 3D models of your Minecraft worlds and displays them in a web viewer.
+- [dynmap](https://github.com/webbukkit/dynmap) - A set of Minecraft mods that provide a real time web-based map system for various Minecraft server implementations.

 ## Other
 _Plugins that don't particularly fit in with any existing category._

 - [NuVotifier](https://github.com/nuvotifier/NuVotifier) - A fork of Votifier, with more robust code and vote forwarding.
+- [Minecraft-Overviewer](https://github.com/overviewer/Minecraft-Overviewer) - Render high-resolution maps of a Minecraft world with a Leaflet powered interface.
 - [Plan](https://github.com/plan-player-analytics/Plan) - Player Analytics plugin for Minecraft Server platforms.

 ### Bukkit